ua-snap/alaska-wildfires/README.md

 ### Playwright tests

-To run the Playwright tests for this webapp, first run the webapp:
+To run the Playwright tests for this webapp, set any necesary environment variables, then run the webapp:

 ```
 npm run dev
 ```

+Make sure the local webapp is running as expected.
 Then, in another terminal window, run the following

 ```
 npx playwright install # Install Playwright browsers